JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 <div class="flex-container-full">
   <div style="flex-grow:1">
-    <p style="margin-top:25px;">Master Jetpack Compose and learn how to work efficiently with it by going through the weekly stages of this course in community.
-Join others and interact with them and the trainer while building a complete Android app from scratch using Compose.
+    <p style="margin-top:25px;">Master Jetpack Compose and its internals.
+Learn how to work efficiently with it by going through the weekly stages of this course.
+Join others and interact with them and the trainer while progressing over the content together 🚀
     </p>
     <div class="w-full xs:text-center sm:text-center md:text-start text-center">
       <div class="avatars">